gimox/json-routing/README.md

 **The basic concepts.**
 Create a json file with your routing config and add code logic in a external file called *controller* , creating an MVC style structure.

 I followed the Expressjs 4 routing standards, helping the developer to manage the routes creation and project organization faster and in the standard synthax.
+Look at [express routing guide](http://expressjs.com/en/guide/routing.html) for a complet route pattern syntax

 Proposed Structure
 -------------